 Public Works administers the County's Graffiti Abatement Program, which is tasked with the removal of graffiti in the unincorporated areas of the County and Flood Control District channels.
 The Program also includes an outreach component to encourage communities to report graffiti.
-At the end of the third guarter of Fiscal Year 2023-24, Public Works abated 24,456 graffiti tags throughout the County, to promote safe and sustainable communities.
+At the end of the fourth quarter of Fiscal Year 2023-24, Public Works abated 26,981 graffiti tags throughout the County, to promote safe and sustainable communities.